 - Select one or more networks where your ads will be displayed.
 The Google Search Network is always selected by default.

 - Enter one or more geographic locations to include or exclude in your ad targeting.
+Enter a country, city, region, postal code, or address.
+Addresses can include a radius in km or mi from the address.

 - Enter one or more languages to target with your ads.